Brain Injury Rehabilitation Program

 - Brain injury rehabilitation services are provided by physical therapists, occupational therapists, speech language pathologists, therapeutic recreation specialists, music therapists.

 Spaulding Nursing and Therapy Center Brighton

 Skilled Nursing Facilities (SNFs) are for people whose non-traumatic or traumatic brain injury may be less severe or have improved enough medically to no longer need hospital level care.
-Our SNF program is designted for people who require short-term rehabilitation care including Physical Therapy, Occupational Therapy, and Speech therapy, combined with medical oversight.
+Our SNF program is designed for people who require short-term rehabilitation care, including physical therapy, occupational therapy, and speech therapy, combined with medical oversight.

 Our goal is to get you home as quickly as possible, fully equipped to perform tasks necessary for everyday living.

 Outpatient brain injury rehabilitative care is for patients who progressed from hospital rehabilitation or skilled nursing and returned home, but still needs help regaining complete functional independence, returning to work or re-engaging in a sport or physical activity.

 Outpatient services include: